jessesadler/debkeepr/README.md

 Sometimes it is useful to decimalize lsd values, reducing the values to a single unit with a base of 10.
 Alternatively, you may come across decimalized values that you want to expand to lsd values. `debkeepr` provides functions to convert between decimalized and non-decimalized values for both vectors and variables in data frames.

-All of the decimalization functions follow the naming convention of `input_output`.
+All of the decimalization functions follow the naming convention of `input-unit_output-unit`.
 For instance, to convert from an lsd vector to decimalized librae or pounds you use `deb_lsd_l()`, while conversion between decimalized pounds to lsd values is done with `deb_l_lsd()`.
 There are functions to do the same process with both shillings and pence.

 ``` r
 # lsd to decimalized denarii